jim-collier/x9bash5-template/Shell script comparison.md

 Bash ("Bourne-Again SHell") is the 800 lbs gorilla of shell scripting languages.
 It's the default shell on most Linux distros (and the biggest among them).

-It was designed to be backwards-compatible with the original Bourne Shell from 1979 (which the POSIX standard was based on and essentially retroactively blessed in 1988).
-The Bourne Shell is a crusty-old closed-source shell that originally had very small ambitions (and is now embodied by the open-source clone Dash).
+It was designed to be backwards-compatible with the original Bourne Shell from 1979.
+The POSIX standard was later based on the Bourne Shell in 1988, and essentially retroactively blessed it.
+It's now a a crusty-old closed-source shell that originally had very small ambitions.
+It's now embodied by the open-source clone Dash.
+(There are also a few ways to put Bash itself into "POSIX" mode, which isn't exactly the same as Bourne Shell, but close.)

-In spite of significant language and syntax improvements, and the ability to do surprisingly advanced things, Bash can still feel pretty crusty, clumsy, and error-prone compared to modern alternatives.
+In spite of significant language and syntax improvements, and the ability to do surprisingly advanced things (including the ability to use a more advanced C-like syntax for nearly everything), Bash can still feel pretty crusty, clumsy, and error-prone compared to modern alternatives.
+Especially when (easily) misused.

 The following list isn't meant to be comprehensive.